SHARANTANGEDA/SheetsSync/Readme.md

 3. As the Frontend has not been built yet content must be downloaded from API calls directly `http://localhost:8000/api/enter`
 4. Before entering the sheet link make sure that Google sheet is shared with service account as editor
-5. This below is example API I have used for testing
+5. This below is example API I have used for testing Structured Sync
 ```
 spreadSheetLink: https://docs.google.com/spreadsheets/d/1PguPam6ErISvdrzpfMLck7e72MgklC7MFFvlHJzesO0/edit#gid=883250178
 sheetName: Sheet1